give-india/frontend-developer-challenge/README.md

 # VideoPlayer

-This project was built using Angular
+This project was built using Angular.
+See it on `https://yt-playlist.netlify.app/`

 ## Development server
 Clone the repo, `cd video-player` and run `ng serve` for the dev server.